 At the federal level, the FEC has not issued binding rules on AI-generated political content.
 Congress has not passed deepfake legislation.
 The EU's updated AI Act enforcement guidelines now require certified detection infrastructure for large platforms, but those rules do not apply to U.S. political ads.

 AI-generated video has consistent weaknesses regardless of the political context.
-Look for these signals before sharing any political clip you did not see in a verified live broadcast.
+These signals do not require expert knowledge.
+They require attention.

 Mouth and lip sync: The most common failure point in AI video.
 Watch the transition between words, especially consonants like B, P, and M, which require visible lip closure.
 If the lips barely move, or move in a way that does not match the syllable, the audio was likely generated separately and overlaid.